-The syndicate's investments may comprise holdings of short-dated government and corporate bonds, collective investment schemes and cash and cash equivalents.
-The syndicate may hold derivative financial instruments for risk management purposes in line with the investment strategy.
+The syndicate's investments comprise holdings of short-dated government and corporate bonds, collective investment schemes and cash and cash equivalents.
+The loan to Lloyd's Central Fund is included as a syndicate investment.
+The syndicate may hold derivative financial instruments for risk management purposes in line with the investment strategy, hedge accounting is not adopted.
 When derivatives are determined to be liabilities, they are reported within other creditors in the balance sheet.